rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

     "new_window"
 ], axis=1)

-# Remove columns with too many missing values (>=20): this removes all variables in raw data that were wiped previously - leaving only the complete sensor and time-window data.
+# Remove columns with too many missing values (>=20): this removes all variables in raw data that were wiped previously.
+This leaves just the complete sensor and time-window data.

 missing_counts = df.isna().sum()
 df = df.loc[:, missing_counts < 20]